Table of Contents

 low annual premium for those who desire to participate.
 Information on this insurance program is provided to every student at the beginning of the school year.

-All students in grades PK through 12 are to remain on campus during the school day.
+All students are to remain on campus during the school day.
 Students will not be permitted to leave the school or engage in non-school related activities during the school day without the permission of the principal or designee and a parent/guardian.

 Eating during the noon hours is only allowed in the cafeteria.
 Food may not be eaten in the hallways, on the stairways, or in the areas in the front or on the side of school.
 Bag lunches brought from home are to eaten in the cafeteria.
 Each student will be expected to observe the few simple guidelines that are established to provide sanitary conditions during the lunch period.